 Fargo police say they don’t yet know the motive for a shooting that killed 1 officer and injured 2

-The police chief in Fargo says a gunman who killed one officer and critically wounded two others opened fire for “no known reason at all” as the officers were responding to a vehicle crash

 FARGO, N.D.
-(AP) — A gunman opened fire on police and firefighters as they responded to a traffic crash in Fargo, North Dakota, killing one officer and wounding two others, the city’s police chief said Saturday.
+(AP) — A gunman opened fire on police and firefighters “for no known reason” as they responded to a traffic crash in North Dakota, killing one officer and wounding two others before another officer killed him, Fargo’s police chief said Saturday.

-Chief Chief David Zibolski said the gunman opened fire Friday afternoon for "no known reason at all" but that he was confident investigators will eventually figure out the motive.
+Chief David Zibolski said officer Jake Wallin, a military veteran, was killed in the shooting Friday afternoon.
+Two other officers, Andrew Dotas and Tyler Hawes, were wounded.
+A fourth officer, Zach Robinson, shot and killed the suspect, Zibolski said.

 He said the state Bureau of Criminal Investigation and the FBI were investigating.